boazbk/tcs/lec_26_quantum_computing.md

 This [talk and panel](https://youtu.be/GdqC2bVLesQ?t=2m51s) moderated by Brian Greene discusses some of the philosophical and technical issues around quantum mechanics and its so called  "measurement problem".
 The [Feynmann lecture on the Fourier Transform](http://www.feynmanlectures.caltech.edu/I_50.html) and [quantum mechanics in general](http://www.feynmanlectures.caltech.edu/III_toc.html) are very much worth reading.

-The [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform), used as a component in Shor's algorithm, is one of the most useful algorithms across many applications areas.
+The [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform), used as a component in Shor's algorithm, is one of the most useful algorithms across many application areas.
 The stories of its discovery by Gauss in trying to calculate asteroid orbits and rediscovery by Tukey during the cold war are fascinating as well.